ohmysh/ohmysh/usr/theme/readme.md

 `/usr/theme` directory is for save themes

+## Creat a new theme by yourself

+1. Creat a folder and named with your theme name.
+2. Creat a file and named `YOUR-THEME-NAME.theme.sh`
+3. Edit it

 ## Theme config file guide

 `...@... $` The command prompt will be stored here in the variable `OMS_THEME_PS`.
 Here are some shortcuts.